GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 slow, you can try decreasing the `tsunami_source_cellsize`.
 More dangerously you can try increasing the subunitsource_point_spacing parameters, or increasing the `kajiura_grid_spacing` (the latter only matters if you provide elevation data).
-But if the parameters in the last sentence are too coarse you can expect numerical artefacts.
+But if the parameters in the last sentence are too coarse, you can expect numerical artefacts.